-So, in this post, we are going to take a basic look of Georgia’s landlord-tenant laws.
+So, in this post, we are going to take a look at these Georgia laws for landlords and tenants.

 1. Georgia Security Deposit Laws

-If you are like most landlords, then you also require tenants to provide a security deposit prior to moving in.
+If you are like most landlords, then you also require tenants to provide security deposits prior to moving in.
 It’s usually the equivalent of one month’s rent.
-It helps cushion a landlord against property damage resulting from a tenant’s negligence or carelessness.
+It helps cushion a landlord against property damage resulting from a tenant’s negligence or carelessness during their rent.

-In Georgia, security deposit laws only affect those landlords that own rental units exceeding ten.
+In Georgia, these laws only affect those landlords that own rental units exceeding ten.

-You are free to charge whatever amount you see reasonable for a security deposit.
+As a landlord, you are free to charge whatever amount you see reasonable for a deposit for rent.
 This is because Georgia doesn’t have a cap in this regard.
 The amount should, of course, be rational.